Previous Page Next Page

 8222 Alleged Perpetrator (AP)

-DCI defines an alleged perpetrator as a person who meets the following criteria:
+DCI defines an alleged perpetrator (AP) as a person who meets both of the following criteria:

-• Works under the auspices of a day care operation for which DFPS has jurisdiction to investigate.
+• Works under the auspices of a day care operation that DFPS has jurisdiction to investigate.

 • Is alleged to have abused, neglected, or exploited a child in care.